SciMed/style-guide/README.md

   `before(:suite)`).
   * [Reference](https://stackoverflow.com/questions/11419536/postgresql-truncation-speed/11423886#11423886)
 * Use FactoryBot >= 4.8 for the config option `FactoryBot.use_parent_strategy` to ensure that associated data is not accidentally created

+# Miscellaneous

+* Document the project's supported browsers in a `.browserslistrc` file in the root directory of the project.
+See [this example](./.browserslistrc).